SuperOfficeDocs/superoffice-docs/docs/en/marketing/forms/learn/submissions/process.md

 # Process form submissions

-As soon as the form submissions start flooding in, it’s time to process them.
+As soon as the form submissions start flooding in, it is time to process them.
 Forms can be processed automatically, manually, or a combination of both.

 > [!NOTE]
 > SuperOffice will check and validate the email address entered in the form to make sure it is an existing domain name.
 Basic email address syntax will also be checked.

-When you’ve set up your web form to automatically process all incoming submissions, you won’t have to lift a finger.
+When you've set up your web form to automatically process all incoming submissions, you won't have to lift a finger.
 SuperOffice CRM will process them for you and create a new contact when no match is found in your database.

 * When you process form submissions manually you can prevent duplicate contacts by checking whether a person is already registered in your database or not.